openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

     - **Init** function

-        Input parameters:
+        Input parameter:

-       **HdfDeviceObject**, an interface parameter exposed by the driver, contains the .hcs configuration file information.
+        **HdfDeviceObject**, an interface parameter exposed by the driver, contains the .hcs information.

         Return value:

-        HDF_STATUS (The table below lists some status.
-For details about other status, see HDF_STATUS in the /drivers/framework/include/utils/hdf_base.h file.)
+        HDF_STATUS<br>The table below lists some status.
+For more information, see HDF_STATUS in the **/drivers/framework/include/utils/hdf_base.h** file.

         | State              | Description      |
         | ---------------------- | -------------- |